 Hi.
-I'm David, and I connect people with meaningful stories and information.
+I'm David, and I connect people with meaningful stories, information, and experiences.

-Sometimes this means redesigning news flows on the NPR News App or using 360° media to explain climate data.
+Sometimes this means redesigning the NPR News App or using 360° media to explain climate data.
 Sometimes it looks like a lamp but works like a radio.
 Sometimes it feels like a telephone but helps your grandmother use an iPad.

 Often, my work involves digital product design and immersive media.
 I have created content experiences for news organizations and advised agencies on UX design for virtual environments.

-I live and work in NYC, where I recently received MFA in Interaction Design at the School of Visual Arts.
+I live and work in NYC, where I recently completed an MFA in Interaction Design at the School of Visual Arts.

 The New York Times, "The Sounds of ‘Mannahatta’ in Your Ear" (2017)